-Adam is a PhD Student in the Environmental Studies program at the University of Colorado, Boulder and a graduate of Colgate University in New York.
+Adam is a Post-Doctoral Researcher at the Florida State University.
+He completed his PhD in the Environmental Studies program at the University of Colorado, Boulder and is a graduate of Colgate University in New York.
 His work seeks to describe, address, and remedy conflicts between international wildlife conservation and social justice.

 Adam also holds a Masters Degree in Natural History filmmaking and Science Communication from the University of Otago in Dunedin, New Zealand.
 His films span six continents and have screened in thirteen festivals across nine countries.
 When not filming or studying, Adam enjoys wandering, foraging, and exploring.